n8n-io/n8n-docs/docs/integrations/builtin/credentials/pipedrive.md

 | Product | Get data of all products | **Products: Read Only** | `products:read` |

 /// note | Files and Notes
-The scopes for Files and Notes depend on which object the file or note relates to:
+The scopes for Files and Notes depend on which object they relate to:

 - Files relate to Deals, Activities, or Contacts.
 - Notes relate to Deals or Contacts.